 - Cons: Can’t match the quality of the collections offered by competitors

-For a step down in price from top-notch brands such as Arc’Teryx or the North Face, Marmot’s products provide a great value for the money for those who aren’t that serious about their wilderness escapades.
-Founded in 1974, Marmot has all kinds of products on offer – from ski shells to sleeping bags to winter jackets.
-Truth be told, we’ve always been impressed by Marmot’s products that somehow manage to strike that fine balance between quality and affordability.
+For a step down in price from top-notch brands such as Arc’Teryx or the North Face jackets, Marmot’s products provide a great value for those who aren’t that serious about their wilderness escapades.
+Founded in 1974, Marmot offers all kinds of products – from ski shells to sleeping bags to winter jackets.
+We’ve always been impressed by Marmot’s products that strike a fine balance between quality and affordability.

 However, an important thing to mention here is that Marmot does offer some high-end, well-performing garments, such as their Freerider Jacket ($485) or Spire hardshell ($435).
 But still, the category in which Marmot excels the most is the one catered to those looking to save some money – their budget and mid-range products are something special.